 The Charles that built the Charles bridge also built Karlštejn Castle out in the countryside and it’s within day trip distance.
 There are regular trains from Prague to the station at Karlštejn and take 45 minutes.
 Then Google says a 30 minute walk, though it is steep, from there to the fantastic looking castle.

 The town of Kutna Hora is Unesco listed for two churches.
 The more well advertised of the two is an Ossuary, with rooms built from human bone.
 Hourly trains run the 50minutes to the town, which has more than just a bone church.
 The medieval old town has the Gothic St Barbara’s cathedral and the former Royal Mint named the “Italian Court.”

 Kutna Hora is doable on your own if you want, but there are some guided tours on Viator if you want the logistics taken care of and a guide for some information.

-- Prague: 10 Locals Tell you Where to Go, What to Eat, and How to Fit In
+- Unconventional Prague Guidebook: 10 Locals Tell You Where to Go, What to Eat, and How to Fit In by Gigi Griffis

 - Lonely Planet Prague & the Czech Republic